Compare Rates and Save on Life Insurance

 Provides funds for medical and funeral expenses

 Medical and funeral costs can be expensive.
 Your finances could take a major hit if something happens to your teen.
-Having a life insurance policy in place can help remove the financial pressure, allowing you to plan a funeral and possibly pay off medical bills without affecting your family’s budget.
+Having life insurance for your teenager can help remove the financial pressure, allowing you to plan a funeral and possibly pay off medical bills without affecting your family’s budget.

 Children and teens are the least expensive people to cover with life insurance.
 Locking at a low rate on whole life insurance for a teenager can ensure the policy will meet your current budget.
 If you transfer ownership once they’re an adult, a lower premium will usually fit into their budget, even as a young adult.

-Another benefit to buying cash value life insurance is it grows tax-deferred.
-A whole life insurance policy offers a guaranteed interest rate, while a universal life policy may have a guaranteed minimum, with varied interest.
-Even when taking out some of the cash value, it may not be taxed as income, depending on the policy setup and withdrawal amount.
+Another benefit to buying cash value life insurance is that it grows tax-deferred.
+A whole life insurance policy offers a guaranteed interest rate, while a universal life policy may have a guaranteed minimum with varied interest.
+Even if you take out some of the cash value, it may not be taxed as income, depending on the policy setup and withdrawal amount.

 Gives time and resources to recover and grieve